szarroug3/dota-data/docs/architecture/backend-data-flow.md

 **Summary:** On a cache miss, the request is queued, rate-limited, and then either loads mock data or fetches from the external API, processes and caches the result, and returns it to the client.

-- See [Data Fetching Modes](#data-fetching-modes) for details on real mode, mock mode, and write real to mock behavior.

 ---

 ## Error Handling